cvravi9/Benchmarking_SVCs/Read_Depth/README.md

 # Read Depth

-Read Depth describes the number of times that a given nucleotide in the genome has been read in an experiment.In this section, read depths from different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/
+Read Depth describes the number of times that a given nucleotide in the genome has been read in an experiment.
+In this section, read depths from different somatic variant callers are compared with the artifical truth data obtained from https://ftp-trace.ncbi.nlm.nih.gov/

 ## 1. Inputs